 Sesame Prawn Toasts are healthier and even more delicious if you make them at home, served with a sweet chilli dipping sauce.
+A great project for a party spread or a fun starter next time you make a stir-fry at home.

 - 2 tsp Grated Root Ginger